uesg21221/uesgs-arras/features.md

 * Removed skill bleeding, aswell as other redundant functions.
   * They did nothing of value anyway.

+* Removed many settings that have done nothing.

 ## Fixes

 * Turrets no longer shoot multiple times as fast.
 * Entities with 0 body damage don't get assist credit when they happen to ram something as it dies.
+* Entities now die if they are dead but are touching a rock.
+* Gun.settings no longer is tied to the gun's definition.
 * Bots spawn in their team's bases if there are bases.
 * Bots fire alt-fire barrels.
 * Bots can now use Trapper classes.